firecow/cow-tv/README.md

 # cow-tv
-A media browser for danish state televsion, using http://dr.dk/mu rest API
+A media browser for danish state televsion and radio.
+APP's main purpose is to outperform DR's existing apps.
+Cordova is used to deploy on multiple platforms.